 Let’s say both you and your spouse each got Chase Sapphire Reserve and Chase Sapphire Preferred.
 You also have Chase Freedom and Chase Freedom Unlimited.
 You’ve got four cards with an annual fee coming up for renewal, and you need to decide which (if any) you should keep.
 Well, the good news is, you only need to have one premium Chase card in the family in order to transfer to airline and hotel partners.
 I wrote a CSP vs. CSR renewal guide that will hopefully make your decision easier.

 OK, you got rid of all but one premium Chase card.
 Now what?
 Well, you need to decide which other Chase offers you should pursue.
 My recommendation is to consider Chase Southwest co-branded cards.
-They are subject to 5/24 rule, but you shouldn’t have any issues being approved…yet.
+They are subject to 5/24 rule, but you shouldn’t have any issues with getting approved…yet.
 Remember, you’ll be fine as long as you stick to getting five Chase credit cards within a two-year span.
 If you have a spouse, that’s ten cards total.

 Of course, I’m assuming that you don’t have any urgent need for United flights, Hyatt or Marriott stays.
 You are still not totally sure what you’ll be doing with your points.
 Why the Southwest offer?
 It’s the best program for families and one I wholeheartedly recommend, especially if you live near an airport served by Southwest.